132314/ch-re-169870MichelleRincon/SRS/README.md

   The only restriction that can exist in the system is that it is not possible to link in more than one machine.

   ## Software system attributes
+  Use of the Spanish language
+Use of a Windows operating system.
+Programmed in the java programming language to be portable in the machines.

   ## Organizing the specific requirements
   ## Additional comments
 # Supporting Information